-- BMI <20 kg/m. - Unintentional non-oedema weight loss >5-10% over 3-6 months. - Subjective global assessment graded B/C or 1-5. - Intercurrent catabolic acute conditions which render normal nutrition impossible, or which prevent adequate oral intake.
+- BMI <20 kg/m2. ^{29,34} - Unintentional non-oedema weight loss >5-10% over 3-6 months. - Subjective global assessment graded B/C or 1-5.
+4 - Intercurrent catabolic acute conditions which render normal nutrition impossible, or which prevent adequate oral intake.
+34 handgrip strength.
+4 Bioimpedance or preferably multi-frequency bioelectrical impedance (MF-BIA) is recommended to assess body composition where available.
+4

-Accelerated loss of lean body mass with no changes to BMI and body weight have been observed in individuals with diabetes on mHDx, suggesting that anthropometric markers to estimate muscle mass should additionally be used in individuals with diabetes, such as handgrip strength.
-Bioimpedance or preferably multi-frequency bioelectrical impedance (MF-BIA) is recommended to assess body composition where available.
+Accelerated loss of lean body mass with no changes to BMI and body weight have been observed in individuals with diabetes on mHDx, 30 suggesting that anthropometric markers to estimate muscle mass should additionally be used in individuals with diabetes, such as